-223. If issued, the licence would require the licence holder to immediately report any of the following to the Regulator:

-- any additional information regarding risks to the health and safety of people or the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the clinical trial.

-224. A number of written notices are also required under the licence regarding dealings with the GMO, to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.
-The notices include:

-- identification of the clinical trial sites where administration of the GMO to trial participants would take place - expected date of administration with the GMOs for each clinical trial site - cease of administration with the GMOs for each clinical trial site
+- 237. The licence requires the licence holder to immediately report any of the following to the Regulator: - any additional information regarding risks to the health and safety of people or the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the clinical trial. - 238.
+A number of written notices are also required under the licence regarding dealings with the GMO, to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.
+The notices include: - identification of the clinical trial sites where administration of the GMO to trial participants would take place - expected date of administration with the GMOs for each clinical trial site - · cease of administration with the GMOs for each clinical trial site